kinhquocnguyen/lightfeather/README.md

 ## How to run Sign Up form

-Run the command below in windows command or linux terminal
+Run the commands using windows command or linux terminal

 #### Clone project
 > git clone https://github.com/kinhquocnguyen/lightfeather.git